South America Program Course Descriptions

 1) ANTH 297: The Ecuadorian Amazon (3 credits)

 In this intensive two-week introduction to the Ecuadorian Amazon, students learn first-hand about the culture of its native Quichua people and their struggle to preserve traditional ways of life in a modern world.
 They also learn about the complex ecology of the region and current threats to its biodiversity.
 The first week is spent in a Quichua village on the edge of the rainforest in Ecuador, living with host families, helping with daily work and chores, and running educational activities for the village children.
-The second week is spent volunteering and living at the nearby Arajuno Jungle Lodge, a rainforest reserve dedicated to preserving rainforest biodiversity and improving the health and well-being of the Quichua.
+The second week is spent volunteering and living at a nearby rainforest reserve dedicated to preserving rainforest biodiversity and improving the health and well-being of the Quichua.

 2) HIST 297: Andean History (3 credits)